aethryss/hypermine/README.md

-# Hypermine
+# Hyperbolicraft

 A voxel sandbox game exploring hyperbolic geometry, built in Rust with Vulkan rendering and networked multiplayer support.

 ## Overview

-Hypermine is an ambitious experiment in game design and mathematics, bringing the alien landscape of **hyperbolic space** to life as a playable voxel world.
+Hyperbolicraft is an ambitious experiment in game design and mathematics, bringing the alien landscape of **hyperbolic space** to life as a playable voxel world.
 Instead of Euclidean (flat) geometry, the world exists on a hyperbolic plane where the sum of angles in a triangle is less than 180°, creating an endlessly expanding and visually disorienting environment.

 The game features: